 Hold a moving sale.

-Moving is easier when you get rid of that stuff you don’t actually need (or want!).
-Yard Sales are an easy and fun way to make a little extra cash while also making moving day a bit easier.
+Moving is easier when you get rid of the stuff you don’t actually need (or want!).
+Garage sales are an easy and fun way to make a little extra cash while also making moving day a bit easier.

 Consider your utilities early.

-Take photo of the back of all your AV/electronics so you can set them up again.
+Take a photo of the back of all your AV/electronics so you can set them up again.

 Have pros take care of your carpet.

 Carpet stains are unavoidable, but sadly landlords aren’t always understanding to this.
 The good news is the stains you uncover while moving can often be removed if treated correctly.
-Take the time to research and book a good professional carpet cleaner who should have higher quality, and often more sustainable, cleaning solutions not always available to the average person.
+Take the time to research carpet cleaning prices and book a professional carpet cleaner who should have higher quality, and often more sustainable, cleaning products.

 Prepare your plants.

-Moving is hard on our photosynthesizing friends.
+Moving is hard on our photosynthesising friends.
 Make sure your beloved blooming fern gets plenty of love and attention for a couple weeks leading up to the move.
-Then when moving day arrives, transfer your plants into non-breakable containers, and drain any remaining water from the soil.
-Then, box them up in plastic-lined boxes.
+Then, when moving day arrives, transfer your plants into non-breakable containers, and drain any remaining water from the soil.
+Then, box them up in plastic-lined moving boxes.
 Don’t forget to give your plants early priority when unpacking or they might not make it.